julluu/julluu/README.md

 ### Hi there 👋

 I'm Juulia, second year Information Science Student at University of Oulu.
 I'm also an emergency radiographer.
+I love makeup, gaming (both video and board games), reading and gym.

 When it comes to programming, I've mainly programmed in  Java, but I've also learned the basics of Elixir, C and Python.
 I have used Mac and Windows.
 I mainly use VSCode as a platform.
 Of the courses I attended, I would name Data Structures and  Algorithms, Databases, Programming courses and Information Security as the most important.

 Some of the projects I have to keep private because they are part of my school assignments, but I'm happy to share those with you if you're interested!

 🌱 Currently learning 🌱

-Languages:
- Java, C, Python, Elixir
+Languages: Java, C, Python, Elixir

 Other skills: SQL, Visual Studio Code, Eclipse, JUnit